This post may contain affiliate links. Please see our disclosure policy.

 Instructions

 - First make the raspberry compote: tip the raspberries into a medium-sized saucepan.
-Add the caster sugar, lemon zest and 1 tablespoon water.
+Add the caster sugar, lemon zest and 1 tbsp water.
 Place over low-medium heat and slowly bring to the boil, stirring occasionally until the sugar dissolves.
-Once simmering, reduce the heat and cook gently for about 5 minutes - or until the raspberries have collapsed.
+Once simmering, reduce the heat and cook gently for about 5 minutes – or until the raspberries have collapsed.
 Remove the raspberries from the heat and add lemon juice, to taste.
 Adjust the sweetness, if necessary.
 Pour into a bowl and set aside.

-- Next, make the pannekaken: pour the milk into a blender and add the eggs, followed by the flour, sugar and salt.
+- Next, make the pannekaker: pour the milk into a blender and add the eggs, followed by the flour, sugar and salt.
 Blitz until you have a smooth batter.
-Alternatively, whisk everything together in a large mixing bowl until completely smooth - you may find it easier to sieve in the flour.
+Alternatively, whisk everything together in a large mixing bowl until completely smooth – you may find it easier to sieve in the flour.

 - Grease a large non-stick crepe or frying pan with butter and place over medium-high heat.
 Once hot, add a small ladleful of batter to the pan, tilting and swirling to ensure it evenly coats the base in a thin layer.
-Cook for about 30 seconds - or until the top has just set.
+Cook for about 30 seconds – or until the top has just set.
 The exact time will depend on the size of your pan, the heat of your hob and how thick your batter is.
-Once set, carefully flip the pancake over - you may find it easier to loosen it with a palette knife or spatula first.
-Continue to cook for a further 10 seconds on the other side - or until lightly golden.
+Once set, carefully flip the pancake over – you may find it easier to loosen it with a palette knife or spatula first.
+Continue to cook for a further 10 seconds on the other side – or until lightly golden.
 Slide onto a plate and cover loosely with foil to keep warm.
-Repeat with the remaining batter, greasing with more butter if necessary, until you have around 6 pannekaken.
+Repeat with the remaining batter, greasing with more butter if necessary, until you have around 6 pannekaker.

 Notes